 I did want to be seen, didn’t I? he reminded himself wryly.

 Jules took a deep breath, looked his father in the eye.
 “I want a seat on your platform committee.”

 “Right, and I’m sure it was a great platform twenty-odd years ago, the last time your magistrature was contested.
 Times have changed.
 You haven’t.
 Hunter’s got an eye to the zeitgeist.
 That’s where he could end up having an advantage.”
 Jules chewed his lower lip.
 “Too, quite frankly, I’ll find it difficult to speak convincingly on your behalf if I don’t believe in you as a candidate.
 So we’re going to have to reach a few compromises if you want me in your corner.”

 “Family loyalty never did mean anything to you,” Thorsten muttered under his breath.

 Jules stiffened.
 “Is that where this discussion is heading?
 I gave you every single thing you asked of me for so.
 Damn.
 Long, Dad.”
-To the point it almost killed me, he held back from adding, because it was too low a blow.
+To the point it almost killed me, he refrained from adding, because it was too low a blow.
 “Loyalty isn’t the same as being someone’s puppet.
 If you don’t want me as I am, you don’t have to take me.”

 He braced himself for a response to the effect of, We wouldn’t be in this situation to begin with if you’d honored your familial obligations.